The following is a general tutorial for connecting from Tableau to OBIEE using BI Connector Desktop Edition.

 Click on Connect.

 Enter your password for OBIEE.
-Click on OK.
+Click on Save.

 BI Connector will connect Tableau to OBIEE Subject Areas and the following UI will be displayed.
-Click OK.
+Click on Sign In.

-Click on schema drop down and select search button to view the list of Subject Areas or search for a particular Subject Area.
+Click on schema drop down and select search button to view the list of Subject Areas based on the filter you applied in the DSN or search for a particular Subject Area to search within the filtered list.
 Please note that search is case-sensitive.
 Select a Subject Area from the list.

 In the table drop down box, select search button to view the list of tables in the Subject Area or search for a particular Subject Area.
 Please note that search is case-sensitive.
 Select a table from the list.